SiliconLabs/matter_extension/provision/README.md

 * Stores the Attestation Data on the main flash (CD, PAI, DAC)
 * Stores the size and offsets used to store the Attestation Data, along with the KeyId used to store the private-key.

-The main source code of the GFW is located under `./generator`, while the board support is located under `./support`.
 Pre-compiled images for the supported chips can be found in `./images`.
 Backwards-compatibility script files are stored under `./modules/vX_Y` where X.Y matches the targeted version.

 The directory structure is as follows:
 - provision
-    - generator
     - images
     - modules
         - v1_0